 Cisco, Citrix, EMC2, HP, IBM, Microsoft, VMware.
 The other prominent vendors in the market include 6Wind, Arista Networks, Avaya 0, Big Switch Networks, Brocade, DataCore, Dell, Ericsson, Fujitsu, Hitachi Data Systems, Juniper Networks, NEC, NetApp, Nexenta, Pertino, Pivot3, Plexxi, PLUMgrid, and SwiftStack

-In this market, the vendors are reliably capitalizing on the development of SDx technology due to the rapid increase in request for software-defined solutions from clients and the other customers in the market.
+In this market, the vendors are reliably capitalizing on the development of SDx technology due to the rapid increase in requests for software-defined solutions from clients and the other customers in the market.
 Due to the high level of competition in this market, many vendors are now focusing on acquiring small companies as it will help them to increase their product portfolio and virtualize offerings.